Migrant workers in India struggle to shake off coronavirus disruption | DW | 23.09.2020

 Millions of India's migrant workers have faced severe hardships since the start of the COVID-19 pandemic.
 As they look to return to their old jobs, they're confronted with the grim reality of the nation's economy.

-Vitthal Bhandari, a painter, recently returned to India's financial capital Mumbai from his village, Satara, located about 250 kilometers (155.3 miles) away from the city.
+Vitthal Bhandari, a painter, recently returned to India's financial capital, Mumbai, from his village, Satara, located about 250 kilometers (155 miles) away from the city.
 Bhandari's main source of income is painting office spaces and individual homes.

 Now, he struggles to get work on most days.
 "Work at construction sites has stalled, while individual families don't allow me into their homes," Bhandari told DW.